aosabook/500lines/modeller/chapter.md

 OpenGL also stores two matrices.
 These are called the "ModelView" matrix and the "Projection" matrix.
 The ModelView matrix determines the transformation of the current polygon within the scene.
 The Projection matrix is used to project that polygon onto the screen.
 The matrices are manipulated with `glMultMatrix`, which multiplies the current matrix by the matrix parameter.
-OpenGL also maintains a stack of matrices.
+OpenGL maintains a stack of matrices.
 The programmer can choose to push and pop from this stack.
 This facilitates traversing a scene graph for rendering purposes, as we will discuss later.

 Most of the setup and interfacing with OpenGL is found in the viewer.py file.